patrickenfuego/FFEncoder/README.md

 Color Range (Limited) and Chroma Subsampling (4:2:0) are currently hard coded as they are the same for nearly every source (that I've seen).

-## Audio Options

-FFEncoder currently supports the following audio options wih the `-Audio` parameter, and more will be added soon:

-- **Audio Passthrough** - This option passes through the primary audio stream without re-encoding.
-Supported arguments are `copy`/ `c`.
-Note that copying **Dolby Atmos tracks will cause the script to crash** as ffmpeg currently does not have a decoder for it.
-See the script's help comments for more information
-- **AAC Audio** - This options converts the primary audio stream to AAC using ffmpeg's native AAC encoder and the supported argument is `aac`.
-The encoder uses constant bit rate (CBR) instead of variable bit rate (VBR), as ffmpeg's documentation states that the VBR encoder is experimental, and likely to give poor results.
-You can use the `-AacBitrate` parameter to specify the bitrate **per audio channel**; for example, if the source is 7.1 (8 channels), the total bitrate will be 8 * the `AacBitrate` parameter value.
-Default is 64 kb/s per channel.
-- **No Audio** - This option removes all audio streams from the output.
-This is ideal for object based formats like Dolby Atmos, as they cannot be decoded.
-I have seen DTS-X get passed without issues, but I have not tested it on an AV receiver yet.
-In these situations, I use tools like [MkvToolNix](https://mkvtoolnix.download) to mux out the audio stream and add it back in to my final encode.
-This is the default behavior of FFEncoder.
-Supported arguments are `none`/`n`.

 ## Script Arguments

 FFEncoder can accept the following arguments from the command line: